A Prayer for a Blameless Heart

 Heavenly Father, give us the courage to face each new day with all its challenges.
 Remind us that you are greater than our perception of who you are, and in all things, you prevail.
 Amen.

-Editor’s Note: The following is an abridged version of Alistair Begg’s Blameless!
+This devotional is an abridged version of Alistair Begg’s Blameless!
 On Truth for Life.
 To read the full devotional, follow this link.